ceciliacal/DEBS_2022/README.md

 $ git clone "this repo's url"
 $ cd docker/
 $ sudo docker-compose up
-$ cd ..
 ```
-At this point you need to open two separated terminal shells to run separately the two applications.
-So type the next command in the former, and the last command in the latter:
+At this point you can get back to the root folder "thesis" and need to open two new separated terminal shells to run separately the two applications.
+Then type the next command in the former, and the last command in the latter:
 ```
 $ gradle consumer
 $ gradle run